 “Our WebFX team was on top of everything.
 Best part is our lead contact felt like she was part of our company.
 She learned everything about our business so quickly and was able to be very efficient with our brand.
 Reacting to what we needed or wanted to change, making us feel so comfortable the whole way!”

 SEO for retail sites takes time and effort, but it’s a necessity if you want to build a successful online business.
 Here are some of the benefits of ranking well in search engines like Google:

 The first five results of a Google search get 68% of the clicks from searchers.
 People don’t want to spend their time scrolling past the first few options, and if your pages aren’t among them, there’s little chance of attracting attention.

 Search engines use many factors to determine their rankings, but when it comes down to it, their main goal is providing searchers with high quality results.
 As a result, search engine users have come to associate rankings with quality.
 As your site ranks higher, your authority—and credibility among prospective shoppers—increases as well.

 When your site is the top listing in a web search, your business automatically gets in front of a new potential shopper at a fraction of the cost of a marketing campaign.
 In fact, organic search generates more revenue than paid search, so SEO actually enables you to bring in more business for less money.

 There’s just one problem with the benefits of SEO—they don’t happen overnight.
 If you begin optimizing your site on Monday, you won’t see higher rankings on Thursday.
 Results occur gradually and only after diligently following an SEO strategy.
-However, if you start using some of the tips listed below, you’ll see the benefits over the long term.
+However, if you start using some tips listed below, you’ll see the benefits over the long term.

 5 retail SEO tips